 Aside from its colorful past, Perast also draws a huge number of visitors because of its stunning natural beauty and the fact that is home to Fascinada, one of the best known Montenegro summer festivals.
 Jutting out into the Bay of Kotor, Perast’s quay stretches out over the sea and the town is surrounded on all sides by jaw-dropping mountain ranges and forests.

-Despite being the smallest village on this list, Sveti Stefan is one of the most iconic sights of the whole Adriatic coastline.
+Despite being the smallest village on this list, Sveti Stefan is one of the most iconic sights of the whole Adriatic coastline and a regular photo stop in any Montenegro road trip.
 This fortified island settlement of 15th century stone villas and churches is connected to the mainland via a narrow causeway that curves around into a small, pebbled cove.
 The beach is open to the public, but the island is accessible only to paying guests of the luxurious Aman Sveti Stefan resort that it now houses.